sudocode1/clichat/README.md

 <br>

 ### Host a server (or multiple servers):
-Download the source code, navigate to `/<clichatdir>/server` and edit it, there are two options near the top of the file:
+Download the source code, navigate to `/<clichatdir>/server` and edit `index.js`, there are two options near the top of the file:
 ```js
 // set the ports you want to host on if you need multiple servers
 const ports = [90]